brian32768/react-bootstrap-test/README.md

 Bootstrap React Component tests
 * about.js and contact.js test the Card container.
+* about.js and App.js demonstrate use of context (see ThemeContext)
 * home.js tests the Navbar
 * pictures.js tests the Carousel container.